Z--NIFC Building 415 Replacement

 - Contract Type: Firm Fixed Priced (FFP) Single Award Contract.

 - Set-Aside: Total Small Business (NAICS 236220, Size Standard $45.0M).
-Prime contractor must perform at least 15% of the contract cost with its own employees.
+The prime contractor must perform at least 15% of the contract cost with its own employees.

-- Evaluation Method: Best Value Continuum Tradeoff Process.
-Non-price factors (Experience, Technical Approach, Schedule, Past Performance) are approximately equal in importance to pricing.
-The Government may award to a higher-priced proposal if perceived benefits merit the differential.
+Proposals will be evaluated using a Best Value Continuum Tradeoff Process.
+Non-price factors (Experience, Technical Approach, Schedule, and Past Performance) are of approximate equal importance to each other, and collectively, are of approximate equal importance when compared to price.
+The Government may award to other than the lowest-priced proposal if perceived benefits merit the price differential.